developer-ravi06/scripts/README.md

 # scripts
-Useful Scripts for Windows administrator and VMware virtualization vCenter activity
+Useful Scripts for Windows administrator and VMware virtualization vCenter and Linux activity

 I'm Ravi...